syncfusion-content/xamarin-docs/Xamarin/DatePicker/Formatting.md

 dd_MM_yyyy - Represents the day month year in dd/MM/yyyy format.

+dd_MM - Represents the day month in dd/MM format.

+MM_yyyy - Represents the month year in MM/yyyy format.

+MMM_yyyy - Represents the month year in MMM/yyyy format.

 The following example demonstrates the DatePicker with the custom format DateFormat.yyyy-MM-dd.

 {% tabs %}